-Independent Compensation Consultant.
+Independent Compensation Consultant

 The Human Resources and Compensation Committee has retained Pay Governance LLC as its independent compensation consultant.
 Pay Governance reports directly to the Human Resources and Compensation Committee and does no other work for management.
-During 2014, Pay Governance representatives generally participated in all of the Human Resources and Compensation Committee's meetings and provided guidance to the Human Resources and Compensation Committee with respect to executive compensation; comparative peer group data; director compensation; annual incentive compensation; and consultant pay programs.
+During 2015, Pay Governance representatives generally participated in all of the Human Resources and Compensation Committee's meetings and provided guidance to the Human Resources and Compensation; comparative peer group data; director compensation; annual incentive compensation; and consultant pay programs.
 In supporting the Human Resources and Compensation Committee, Pay Governance provides the Human Resources and Compensation Committee with an independent assessment of management's recommendations for compensation; reviews and confirms the peer group used by the Company to prepare market compensation data; and provides ad hoc support to the Human Resources and Compensation Committee, including discussing executive compensation and related corporate governance trends.
+As discussed on page 26, the Human Resources and Compensation Committee reviews the independence of Pay Governance on an annual basis.